evolv-ai/webcrypto/README.md

 This is a partial and experimental WebCrypto implementation for the Node.js platform.

+> This repo is a fork of nodejs/webcrypto without modification to the code.
+> The reason for the fork is to publish the latest code to NPM.
+The last time
+> that this package was published to NPM was in 2017, so it does reflect the
+> latest contributions.

 ## Asynchonicity

 The WebCrypto specification requires almost all operations to be completed